 All right, a lot of ground to get to.

-right, hour two, Sean Hannity Show.
+All right, hour two, Sean Hannity Show.

-Special hour we're doing here on the program, 800 941 Sean, if you want to be a part of the program.
+Special hour we're doing here on the program, 800-941 Sean, if you want to be a part of the program.

-I can't explain the provincown, Massachusetts anomaly, nearly 500 people uh testing positive.
+I can't explain the Provincetown, Massachusetts anomaly, nearly 500 people testing positive, 74% had been fully vaccinated.

-I I I can't explain that.
+I can't explain that.

-Um it's now hit me personally in my life.
+It's now hit me personally in my life.

-Um then, of course, Senator Lindsey Graham.
+And then, of course, Senator Lindsey Graham.

-Oh, I called twice yesterday, checked in on him.
+I called twice yesterday, checked in on him.

-He says he's doing okay.
+He says, he's doing okay.

-Um, because I'm not a doctor, and I keep telling everybody, take it seriously, do your research, take into account your unique medical history, your current medical condition.
+And every, like, for example, I had two people that I referred to our friend, Dr. George Farid, because I'm not a doctor, and I keep telling everybody, take it seriously, do your research, take into account your unique medical history, your current medical condition.

-Talk to your doctor, your doctors, uh, and then you're going to have to make that decision on your own.
+Talk to your doctor, your doctors, and then you're going to have to make that decision on your own.

-I refuse to play doctor on radio or TV, and I think all those people in Washington and all the people on TV that are telling me it's now mandated the vaccine, et cetera, et cetera.
+And I think all those people in Washington and all the people on TV that are telling me, it's now mandated the vaccine, et cetera, et cetera.

 You don't know anything about anybody's condition.